 MBA-552.
 Organizational Behavior and Leadership

 The purpose of this course is to examine organizational and leadership issues in the private and not-for-profit sectors.
 The course emphasizes how to become an effective leader by achieving mastery over the noisy, incessant, and rapidly changing environment.
 The course focuses on three central issues: (1) what makes a person an effective leader; (2) how does a leader encourage high performance and build commitment; and (3) how does a leader translate intention into reality, communicate those intentions, empower others, and stay on course while knowing when to change.

 MBA-555.
 Human Resources Law and Compensation

-This course offers a survey of best practices in the area of human resources, with particular attention toward responding to the legal and financial environments.
+This course offers a survey of the legal and financial environment of human resources.
 Students will learn to analyze the impact that statutory, administrative, and case law have upon human resource management.
 Design, management, and administration of compensation methods, as well as recent developments in benefits packages, are covered.